 Jack also had on him a wallet that belonged to Ralph Hite, of HQ Company.
 Hite had died on the bridge building detail in May 1942.
 Hite's wallet was given to Jack so that he could return it to Ralph's mother.
 He said that if he survived the war, he would return to wallet to her.

-The POWs on the ship were taken to Formosa.
-There, Jack once again came close to death when the ship was bombed and sunk by American planes on January 9, 1945, while it was still docked.
+The POWs were transferred to the holds of the Enoura Maru on January 6 and put into its forward hold.
+There, Jack once again came close to death when the ship was bombed and sunk by American planes on January 9, 1945, while it was still anchored.
 During the attack, the POWs watched as three bombs fell toward the ship.
 All they could do is wait to see where the bombs would hit.
 One bomb exploded in the hold Jack was in, but at the other end away from him.
 Unfortunately, his good friend, 2nd Lt.
 Leroy Scoville of A Company, was closer to the explosion and wounded by the bomb.

 In an attempt to repair the ship, the Japanese transferred the POWs to the undamaged hold of the ship.
 The POWs watched as the Japanese attempted to patch the ship.

-On January 14, 1945, Jack was boarded onto his third "hell ship" the Brazil Maru which left Formosa, on January 14th, and arrived in Moji, Japan, on January 29, 1945.
+On January 13, 1945, Jack was boarded again onto the Brazil Maru which left Formosa, on January 14, and arrived in Moji, Japan, on January 29, 1945.
 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru , only 459 of the POWs had survived the trip to Japan.
 His friend, Lt.
 Leroy Scoville, was not one of them.

 Jack was held at Fukuoka #3 until the Japanese decided it was time for those that were suppose to go Manchuria to be sent there.
-He was boarded onto another ship, the Otaro Maru.
-He arrived in Pusan, Korea, on April 25, 1945, when he was sent to Mukden, Manchuria by train.
+He was boarded onto an inter-island steamer took the POWs to Korea during the night.
+He arrived in Pusan, Korea, on April 25, 1945, when he was sent to Mukden, Manchuria, by train.
 According to Jack's diary, he arrived at Mukden on April 29th.
 There, he was held as a POW at Hoton Camp.
 One of the biggest problems facing Jack and the other new arrivals at the camp was the belief among the older residents that the new arrivals were stealing their food, supplies, and making their lives worse by being there.
 This belief caused friction among the members of the two groups.

-On August 20th, Jack wrote in a journal he kept , "Allied planes over camp about 12:30 P. 5:35 P. B-24 came over camp at retreat & dropped pamphlets.
+On August 20, Jack wrote in a journal he kept , "Allied planes over camp about 12:30 P. 5:35 P. B-24 came over camp at retreat & dropped pamphlets.
 7:35 P. Russian Commander arrived and declared us free men.
 8:00 P. Nips disarmed and marched before Americans.
 Russian Commander presents pistol to General Parker."
+On August 29, 1945, his parents learned he was alive.
 Jack remained at Mukden until September 29, 1945, when he was listed by the Russians for transport.

 While Jack was a POW, in November 1942, his father took a position at a Baptist Church in Urbana, Illinois.
 When Jack returned home, he visited his parents at their new home.
-It was while in Urbana, that Jack mailed Ralph Hite's wallet to his mother.
-Jack had kept his word that he would return it.
+It was while in Urbana, that Jack mailed Ralph Hite's wallet to his mother, so he would keep his word and return it to Hite's family.